isabella232/dynamise/README.md

-#DB
-##Examples
+#Dynamise

-Look into example folder to learn about the available functions
+**Examples:** Look into the example folder to learn about the available functions

-#API
+#API Docs
 All the following examples assume that you got a client for a specific endpoint, like so:
 ```javascript
 var db = require("dynamise");